nyonson/raiju/README.md

 # overview

-Raiju is your friendly bitcoin lightning network helper.
+Your friendly bitcoin lightning network helper.

-# usage

 Raiju is a CLI app which sits on top of a running lightning node instance.
-It only supports the [lnd](https://github.com/lightningnetwork/lnd) node implementation.
+It currently only supports the [lnd](https://github.com/lightningnetwork/lnd) node implementation.
 Raiju calls out to the node for network information and then performs anaylsis for insights.

-## commands
+# usage

 All of Raiju's subcommands can be listed with the global help flag.